Democrats are having a banner recruiting year — and it could cost them

 Outside Dallas, Democrats couldn't find anyone to challenge Rep. Pete Sessions, R-Texas, two years ago, even though Hillary Clinton ended up winning the district.
 This year, seven Democrats are duking it out for the chance.

-And in a suburban Chicago district where Clinton won big, five Democrats have each already raised more money than Rep. Peter Roskam's, R-Ill. opponent did during her entire campaign in 2016.
+And in a suburban Chicago district where Clinton won big, five Democrats have each already raised more money to challenge Rep. Peter Roskam, R-Ill., than his opponent did during the entire 2016 campaign.
 He ran unopposed in 2014.

 "Jungle primary" or not, Republicans are counting on overcrowded Democratic races to help bail them out of what is shaping up to be a very bad year.